kapp7/app/_pages/qa.md

 - Tap on Fan Events tab
 - Touch the + button
 - Select Fan Event type and touch the + blue button
-- Fill all the details required
+- Fill in all the details required
 - Select the desired start date, the event or ad display will start at that date
 - You will be charged according to Fan Event rate"
-- You will receive a confirmation email if your Fan Event goes into Achieved state
+- You will receive a confirmation email if your Fan Event goes into the Achieved state
 - Ad Creative file must be provided by the creator.
 It can be submitted via Twitter or email: ikpop.app@gmail.com

-### `How to get refund?`
+### `How to get a refund?`
 - Return to failed Fan Event to get refund according to iKPOP policy
-- Refunds are available for limited number of days
+- Refunds are available for a limited number of days
 - Touch the Claim Refund button.
 - Non-expired gems will be returned to your account balance.
 - After processing a confirmation message will be displayed